-- 35.1 The Trust shall have: - 35.1.1 a register of members showing, in respect of each member, the constituency to which he belongs and, where there are classes within it, the class to which he belongs; - 35.1.2 a register of members of the Council of Governors; - 35.1.3 a register of interests of Governors; - 35.1.4 a register of Directors; and - 35.1.5 a register of interests of the Directors. - 35.1.6 The information to be included in the above registers shall be such as will comply with the requirements of the 2006 Act, and any subordinate legislation made under it and the provisions of this Constitution. - 36.
-Admission to and Removal from the Registers - The Secretary shall be responsible for the maintenance of, admission to and removal from the registers under the provisions of this Constitution. - Each Director and Governor shall advise the Secretary as soon as practicable of anything which comes to his attention or which he is aware of which might affect the accuracy of the matters recorded in any of the registers referred to in paragraph 35. - 36.3 Members will be removed from the Register of Members if: - 36.3.1 the Member is no longer eligible or is disqualified; or - 36.3.2 the Member dies; or - 37.
-Registers (Inspection and Copies) - 37.1 The Trust shall make the registers specified in paragraph 35 above available for inspection by members of the public, except in the circumstances set out below or as otherwise prescribed by regulations made under the 2006 Act. - 37.2 The Trust shall not make any part of its registers available for inspection by members of the public which shows details of any member of the Trust, if he so requests.
+- 34.1 The Trust shall have: - 34.1.1 a register of members showing, in respect of each member, the constituency to which he belongs and, where there are classes within it, the class to which he belongs; - 34.1.2 a register of members of the Council of Governors; - 34.1.3 a register of interests of Governors; - 34.1.4 a register of Directors; and - 34.1.5 a register of interests of the Directors. - 34.1.6 The information to be included in the above registers shall be such as will comply with the requirements of the 2006 Act, and any subordinate legislation made under it and the provisions of this Constitution.

+35. Admission to and Removal from the Registers

+- 35.1 The Secretary shall be responsible for the maintenance of, admission to and removal from the registers under the provisions of this Constitution. - 35.2 Each Director and Governor shall advise the Secretary as soon as practicable of anything which comes to his attention or which he is aware of which might affect the accuracy of the matters recorded in any of the registers referred to in paragraph 34. - 35.3 Members will be removed from the Register of Members if: - 35.3.1 the Member is no longer eligible or is disqualified; or - 35.3.2 the Member dies.

+36. Registers (Inspection and Copies)

-- 37.3 So far as the registers are required to be made available: - 37.3.1 they are to be available for inspection free of charge at all reasonable times; and - 37.3.2 a person who requests a copy of or extract from the registers is to be provided with a copy or extract.
+- 36.1 The Trust shall make the registers specified in paragraph 34 above available for inspection by members of the public, except in the circumstances set out below or as otherwise prescribed by regulations made under the 2006 Act. - The Trust shall not make any part of its registers available for inspection by members of the public which shows details of any member of the Trust, if he so requests. - 36.3 So far as the registers are required to be made available: - 36.3.1 they are to be available for inspection free of charge at all reasonable times; and - 36.3.2 a person who requests a copy of or extract from the registers is to be provided with a copy or extract.

-38. Documents Available for Public Inspection
+37. Documents Available for Public Inspection